mmecheri/Data_Scientist_Rakuten_Project_Working_On_It/README.md

 This project addresses the challenge of classifying products into categories (`prdtypecode`) based on **textual descriptions and product images**, using advanced **multimodal deep learning techniques**.

-It began as part of a data science challenge and evolved into a production-ready, AWS-compatible pipeline with modules for preprocessing, modeling, ensemble voting, and prediction.
+Originally developed as part of a **Data Scientist training challenge**, the project was later **refactored into a clean, modular pipeline** designed with **AWS compatibility** in mind.
+It separates concerns across preprocessing, modeling, inference, and export, making it suitable for future large-scale deployment.

 👉 Try it live: [**Rakuten Streamlit Demo**](https://huggingface.co/spaces/mmecheri/Rakuten_Streamlit)